Surferbird News-Links, 9th Edition

-Bring on those wild cousins – I have a cousin that used to pull my hair.
-I would sit there like a defenseless plant and let her.
-I’m glad she doesn’t do that anymore.
+Bring on those wild cousins - I have a cousin who used to pull my hair.
+I would sit defenseless like a plant and let her.
+I'm glad she doesn't do that anymore.
 But what am I saying?
-This article isn’t about those types of cousins; we’re talking about real plants, and the genes from these “wild cousin” plants might prove useful for the future of our changing food supply.
+This article isn't about those types of cousins; we're talking about real plants, and the genes from these "wild cousin" plants might prove useful for the future of our changing food supply.
 Read on to learn about the importance of collecting wild plants, which are, unfortunately, disappearing.

 And while you're at it, pass the kelp - Kelp may just well be the new kale.
 It's nutritious and doesn't require fertilizer, pesticides, fresh water, or land - not to mention that it sequesters carbon.
 More than simply doing no harm, it has the potential to heal the environment.

 Health benefits of iced tea - As we move into summer and the temperature climbs, enjoy your iced tea; but don't feel guilty about it.
 Iced tea has some clear health benefits.
 Read on to learn more.